All eyes on the Republic's future as drama unfolds

 Republic can build on legacy moments

-Ultimately, when the dusts settles on what has happened and on whatever fall-out there is to come, the tournament has provided the Republic of Ireland with those 'legacy' moments that can inspire that next generation and will be remember far beyond any disagreements.
+When the dusts settles on what has happened and on whatever fall-out there is to come, the tournament has provided the Republic of Ireland with those 'legacy' moments that can inspire the next generation and will be remember far beyond any disagreements.

-McCabe's corner, and the subsequent eruption of noise. and colour in Perth, will be the standout moment from the tournament.
+McCabe's corner, and the subsequent eruption of noise and colour in Perth, will be the standout moment from the tournament.
 It will go down in Irish footballing folklore.

 The next generation will be trying to replicate that moment in parks, back gardens, on video games.
 You name it, they'll try it.

-Even in the last match, which undoubtedly felt quite flat compared to the other two games, Courtney Brosnan's wonder save, which drew comparison's to Gordon Banks' iconic effort to keep out Pele, will again be replicated everywhere.
+Even in the last match, which undoubtedly lacked tempo compared to the other two games, Courtney Brosnan's wonder save, which drew comparison's to Gordon Banks' iconic effort to keep out Pele, will again be replicated everywhere.

 The support in general has been unbelievable.
 Everywhere you turned in Sydney, Perth and Brisbane, you have been met with a sea of green or the familiar accent.

-Another stand-out moment was the chants of 'ole, ole, ole' moments before the teams emerged from the tunnel in the opener with Australia.
+Another stand-out moment was the chants of "ole, ole, ole", moments before the teams emerged from the tunnel in the opener with Australia.

 Striker Kyra Carusa said at the time it was like the noise came down the tunnel and hit her in the face.
 Up in the press gantry is was also spine-tingling stuff.